Capricorn Coast: Geography

-The Capricorn Coast offers a wide variety of luxury and budget holiday accommodation as well as bush and rainforest retreats.
-Plentiful beaches and tourist venues provide snorkelling, island adventures, bushwalking and marina berths.
-A wildlife sanctuary is located at Cooberie and a crocodile farm at Coowonga.

 Governance

 In 1879, the Gogango Divisional Board was established as one of 74 divisions in Queensland under the Divisional Boards Act 1879.
 The Gogango Divisional Board's scope of authority comprised a large area north and east of Rockhampton.
 While the Division was administered in Rockhampton, a locally appointed body, the Yeppoon Progress Association met once a month to look after the minor requirements of the town.

 The discovery of gold brought a huge influx of people to the region, and the various Boards broke up into smaller administrative bodies to better service the growing population.
 In 1903, the Gogango Divisional Board was renamed Shire of Livingstone.

 The boundaries of the new shire remained largely unchanged until 1984, when outlying districts including the suburbs of Nerimbera and Parkhurst were ceded to Livingstone's larger neighbour, City of Rockhampton.
 Continued growth in both Local Government Authorities became a contentious subject from then on, which caused much political tension, until finally in 2007, the conflict gained new pace with the tabling before the Parliament of Queensland of the proposed Local Government (Reform Implementation) Act 2007.

 The Act passed, and on 15 March 2008, Livingstone Shire merged with Fitzroy Shire, Mount Morgan Shire, and City of Rockhampton to form the new LGA Rockhampton Region.
 This forced amalgamation caused political tension.
 In 2012, a proposal was made to de-amalgamate the Shire of Livingstone from the Rockhampton Region.
 On 9 March 2013, the citizens of the former Livingstone shire voted in a referendum to de-amalgamate.
 The Shire of Livingstone was re-established on 1 January 2014.
 Nerimbera was returned to the Shire of Livingstone but Parkhurst remains within the Rockhampton Region.